Jun 26, 2024

 a vinyl disc with

-yellowish Ruthless Rhyme labels more often than the cream-
+yellowish Ruthless Rhymes labels more often than the cream-

 colored version found with the advanced pressing.
 I believe